Overview of Scrum Method

 Roles of Scrum Method

-Scrum suggests three roles in project development are the team, Scrum Master, and product owner.
+Scrum suggests three roles in project development the team, Scrum Master, and product owner.

-The scrum master is a facilitator of the team, he is an expert in agile methodologies and works in accordance with the principles.
+The scrum master is a facilitator of the team; he is an expert in agile methodologies and works in accordance with the principles.
 The scrum master manages the information collaboration within the different departments in a project team.
 Any changes in the project stage will be quickly brought in by the scrum master.
-The scrum master will have the responsibility of providing high yield and to make sure everything falls in the right place using the scrum values and principles.
+The scrum master will have the responsibility of providing high yield and making sure everything falls in the right place using the scrum values and principles.

 Events of Scrum Method

 There are four events that occur during each sprint:

 1. Sprint Planning

 It’s the first event in the sprint.
 The team is involved in the backlog work that they should work on during sprints.
 The Team decides what to work on for the current period.
 The team consists of a Scrum Master, the developer’s team, and the product owner.
 This planning stage takes place on the first day of the sprint.
 Only after the completion of the previous sprint review and retrospection, the next newsprint is taken place.
 Based on the previous sprint discussion, newsprint planning is considered.
 The goals are decided using the questionnaire on the scope and plan how to deliver accordingly.

 The scrum team meets for a quick 15 minutes every day of the Sprint to inspect progress and decide what to work on for the next 24 hours.
 The daily scrum is held every day in sprints.
 The intention here is to create a planned work for an effective understanding of what is going right now, how and when we can reach our goal.
 This also helps in effective communication between the teams.

 This is the stage where the development team presents to the product owner.
 The Team collaborates about what was done and adapts the Backlog as needed.
 They present the work which is “done.”
 This is the end of the sprint.
 At an ideal stage, the sprint review meeting can go for a duration of one hour per week.